 - A $2.7 Million settlement for the family of a young child who died as a result of a prescription error

 - A $5.3 Million combined verdict and settlement for a woman who suffered paralysis due to delays in the treatment of a spinal epidural abscess

 - A $4.8 Million settlement for the wrongful death of a patient who contracted meningitis during a procedure as a result of contaminated equipment

 - A $1.3 Million verdict for the wrongful death of a man who died from complications of excessive chemotherapy treatments

-Under Ohio law, medical negligence cases are typically governed by a one-year statute of limitations period during which a case must be filed or it is forever barred.
+Under Ohio law, medical negligence cases typically have a one-year statute of limitations during which a case must be filed or be forever barred.
 If an injury is not discovered right away the one year clock begins ticking on the date of discovery, or the date the injury should have reasonable been discovered.

 What Damages Can You Recover For Medical Malpractice in Ohio?

 Similar to all personal injury claims, victims of medical malpractice are able to pursue all three types of damages, economic, non-economic and punitive.
 Unlike other personal injury cases, Ohio places a cap, or limit, on the amount of non-economic damages an individual can recover.
 According to the Ohio Revised Code section 2323.43, non-economic damages may not exceed $250,000 or three times the plaintiff's economic damages.

 If you believe that you, or a loved one, has been harmed as a result of a medical error, please contact the Columbus medical injury attorneys at Rourke and Blumenthal LLC as soon as possible.

 I could not have asked for better people to work with.
 They were very understanding, patient, and compassionate.- Abby J